The Capricorn Icons of Culture Shock

 Politics and Punks

-Before music retrospectives became way too overdone, I remember watching an early one about the Punk Movement in both England and the US which left me thinking a great deal about astrology’s influence in Pop Culture.
+Before music retrospectives became seriously overdone, I can remember watching an early one about the Punk Movement in both England and the U.S. which left me thinking a great deal about astrology’s influence in Pop Culture.
 After every possible piece of Sex Pistol interview footage was shown, the retro documentary presented a sociologist who stated that whenever the political landscape changed in either Britain or America, the music trends of that time shifted into the opposite spectrum.
-Thus, the British Punk movement resulted from Margaret Thatcher’s years in political power and the American Punk movement emerging during the Reagan Era.
+Thus, the British Punk scene in music resulted from Margaret Thatcher’s years in political power and the American Punk movement emerged during the Reagan Era.
 This “Pop cultural reaction” to politics at large can best be observed when seen through the lens of the Capricorn pulse of the public.

-These iconic Capricorns are noteworthy not only by their active effort to consciously go against their inherently conservative and practical natures, it appears as if each were destined to serve as vessels of equilibrium to shake things up whenever societal trends leaned too far in any particular cultural direction.
+Each iconic Capricorn listed is noteworthy not only by their individualized efforts to actively go against their inherently conservative and practical natures, it appears as if each Culture Shocking Goat person was destined to serve as vessels of equilibrium to shake things up whenever societal trends leaned too far in any particular cultural direction.

 The Capricorn Icons of Culture Shock